BorisKozo/extensibility.js/README.md

 ### 0.4.1 -> 0.4.2

-* added the _isEnabled_ property for path level to disable an entire path in the manifest
+* Added the _isEnabled_ property for path level to disable an entire path in the manifest
-* added some new initialization events
+* Added some new initialization events
-* fixed bug where conditions were not properly initialized from the manifest
+* Fixed bug where conditions were not properly initialized from the manifest
-* updated documentation regarding conditions
+* Updated documentation regarding conditions
+* You can now specify order on the path level to auto order unordered addins within that path

 ### 0.4.0 -> 0.4.1